 We’ve all been there.
 Sitting at our desk struggling to move our story forward.
 Sometimes it’s a word that’s just out of reach, a scene you can’t adequately describe, or a transition that is a bit awkward.
 No matter how hard you try, you just can’t move forward.
 You are blocked.
-Fortunately, writer’s block is almost always temporary and all writers experience it at one time or another.
+Fortunately, overcoming writer’s block is easier than it seems and all writers experience it at one time or another.
 So don’t despair.
 You are in good company.

 Writer’s block is my unconscious mind telling me that something I’ve just written is either unbelievable or unimportant to me, and I solve it by going back and reinventing some part of what I’ve already written so that when I write it again, it is believable and interesting to me.
 Then I can go on.Orson Scott Card